-The undertakers increasingly push celebrants.
+The undertakers increasingly push celebrants, and I have to say, I don't blame them.
 They have one or two professional celebrants at call, ready to perform funerals for them.
-They find it easier to plan and org anise with a celebrant.
-Clergy can be very difficult.
-They are in and out of the office and are not always available.
-Also, the theatrical, relevant, friendly, relaxed style of a professional celebrant often outperforms the droning verbiage of the clergy.
-Yet above all it is the request of an increasing number of relatives that the service for their loved-one not be "religious".
-This may mean religious verbiage, meaningless unrelated sentences, but if often means "evangelistic".
-They don't want the funeral turned into an evangelistic occasion.
+They find it easier to plan and organize with a celebrant; clergy can be very difficult.
+They are in and out of the office and are not always available, nor want to be available.
+Also, the theatrical, relevant, friendly, relaxed style of a professional celebrant often outperforms clerical verbage.
+If the funeral is a depressing affair it is the funeral director who gets the blame.
+Anyway, people increasingly don't want religious funerals.
+If there is no God then you don't need a minister to say magical words that can get the deceased through those pearly gates - no God means no gates.